 - What does he ask the audience to do?

-Midsummer Night's Dream High School Lesson Plans
+This post is part of the series: Midsummer Night’s Dream High School Lesson Plans

 Shakespeare’s “A Midsummer Night’s Dream” is a rich yet whimsical play that high school students can find enjoyable and educational.
 Use the ideas in this series to teach this complex, comical work.